justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     docker rm anisette
     docker volume rm lib_cache
     ```
+    Then you'll have to start from Step 5 of "Installation" and then check if the services are running:
+    ```
+    sudo systemctl status avahi-daemon.service
+    sudo systemctl status usbmuxd
+    ```
+    If they're not running, enter the following:
+    ```
+    sudo systemctl enable --now avahi-daemon.service
+    sudo systemctl enable --now usbmuxd
+    ```
-    Then you'll have to start from Step 5 of "Installation" and do "Configuration" again.
-Before doing the Configuration steps again, you should probably search in your device settings for "Clear Trusted Computers" and clear it.
+    Next, search in your device settings for "Clear Trusted Computers" and tap it to clear it.
+Finally, do the "Configuration" steps again.

 - Unfortunately, updating your device may break your setup and you'll have to do what is outlined in the above bullet point.
 ## Sources